tmuxinator/tmuxinator/README.md

 echo $EDITOR
 ```

-For me that produces "vim" If you want to change your default editor simply
+For me that produces "vim".
+If you want to change your default editor simply
 put a line in ~/.bashrc that changes it.
 Mine looks like this:

 ```